 Top 5 reasons to stargaze in Wyoming

-Wyoming is known for its vast landscapes and amazing mountain views, but we must remind ourselves to step back and take advantage of one of our greatest assets-our night skies.
-Here are 5 reasons why Wyoming is the best place to lay back and gaze at the stars.
+Wyoming is known for our stunning, wide-open landscapes and amazing mountain views, but we must remind ourselves to step back and take in of one of our greatest assets: our night skies.
+If you need some convincing, here are 5 reasons why Wyoming is the best place to lay back and gaze at the stars:

 With so many amazing places to view, it may be hard to narrow it down.
 Here are a few of astronomy expert Dr. Samuel Singer’s favorite spots: